mrOranger/Javascript/Typescript/README.md

 if we execute the code, we will see that `Log for ... firstName` will be printed, with the `Prototype` of the class.

-As we mentioned before, decorators can be attached also to other entities beasides classes.
+As we mentioned before, decorators can be attached also to other entities besides classes.
 In fact, we can attach decorator to **accessors**, **methods** and also **parameters**, however the structure of the decorator is quite the same for each of them, the first parameter is the `target` which is the Prototype or the constructor function; the second parameter is the name of the target, and the only parameter that changes is the third one, indeed, for decorators attached to accessor or methods is of type `PropertyDescriptor`, while for decorators attached to parameters is the index of the parameter.
 Let's define three decorators attached to our `Person` class:

 ```typescript
 function Accessor(target: any, name: string | Symbol, descriptor: PropertyDescriptor) {